Updated: January 2025

 Well Documented, Proven Sales Process:

-If you are consistently following up and closing deals by utilizing a desk full of post it notes and a rolodex filled with contacts, it’s hard to argue with success.
-Although soon you’ll find this is not a scalable model and it relies much too heavily on “the right” salesperson being able to operate successfully in that manner.
+If your sales reps are consistently following up and closing deals by utilizing their Outlook calendars and post it notes, it’s hard to argue with success.
+Although, soon you’ll find this is not a scalable model as it relies much too heavily on “the right” salesperson being able to operate successfully in that manner.

-Making sure you have a well-documented sales process in place is the most important thing you can do to make sure your sales team is performing to their potential.
-Read this blog to learn more about creating a successful sales process- Does Your Sales Dashboard Provide Powerful Insight?
+Making sure you have a well-documented, proven sales process in place is the most important thing you can do to help your sales team perform to its potential.
+Read my prior publication to learn more about creating a successful sales process.
+Does Your Sales Process Generate Predictable Results?.

 An Accountable Sales Culture: